-Mr. McNeill holds a Masters of Accountancy and a Bachelor of Commerce (Honours), and is a Chartered Accountant with over 20 years of experience.
+Mr. McNeill holds a Masters of Accountancy and a Bachelor of Commerce (Honours), and is a Chartered Professional Accountant/Chartered Accountant with over 20 years of experience.
 Mr. McNeill has served as Chief Financial Officer of RTDS Technologies Inc. since 2014.
 Mr. McNeill served as Executive Vice President, Finance and Administration, Chief Financial Officer and Secretary of IMRIS Inc. between 2009 and 2014.
-From 2006 to 2009, Mr. McNeill was Resverlogix's Chief Financial Officer.
+From 2006 to 2009, Mr. McNeill was Chief Financial Officer at Resverlogix Corp.
 Prior thereto, Mr. McNeill held senior financial positions with two multinational companies.
-Mr. McNeill currently serves on the board of directors and audit committee of Resverlogix (since 2009).
+Mr. McNeill currently serves on the board of directors and audit committee of Resverlogix Corp. (since 2009).